Armchair-Heavy-Industries/A4T/README.md

 General voron-like settings are a good starting point for 0.4mm wall widths (four walls, 5 top/bottom layers and 40% infill).<br/>
 The print setup was tested with 0.5mm nozzle printing 0.55mm line widths with 3 walls and 40% infill with good results.<br/>

 You're printing a toolhead, not a trinket or a toy.
 You should be aiming for high strength with strong layer adhesion.
 I.e. print it slower/hotter if you have bad layer adhesion.
-It doesn't matter if it takes over 2 hours to print the main body.<br/>
+It doesn't matter if it takes over 2 hours to print the main body.

-> [!TIP]
-> ### Printed Parts Configurator<br/>
-> A great way to understand which files to print is by using this amazing configurator from <a href="https://github.com/Corunir">Corunir</a>: <a href="https://a4t.wizards-enclave.net/">https://a4t.wizards-enclave.net/</a>

 <br/><br/><br/><br/>

 > [!WARNING]